relativitydev/relativity-import-samples/README.md

         "ImportJobID": "00000000-0000-0000-0000-000000000000"
         }

-Each response to GET requests has unified schema:
+Each HTTP response to GET requests has unified schema:

         {
         "Value": {